udexon/DUDE/README.md

 In the next tutorial, we shall demonstrate how DUCT token can be generated, as part of the process to complete a DUDE transaction:

 - https://github.com/udexon/DUDE/blob/main/DUCT.md

+## Slogans, Components, Plans

+Readers want to know components (must know to understand project, how they work) and plans (what, when to do to deliver project) of project beside slogans (to excite emotion).

+Must have balance, don't let any of slogans, components, plans dominate.
+Else will lead to bad impression or misunderstanding.